Auditions & Admission

 The School’s Winter Term runs from September through June.
 Study in the Winter Term is for beginning, intermediate and advanced students, 6* to 18 years old.
 Admission to the Winter Term is by audition only.

-*Children must be 6 years old by July 1 to audition and enroll for that year’s Winter Term.
-Note that 4, 5, and young 6 year olds are eligible to enroll in SAB’s online Little Dancers classes, for which no auditions are needed.
+*Children must be 6 years old by September 1 to audition and enroll for that year’s Winter Term.
+Note that 4, 5, and children 6 years old as of September 2 are eligible to enroll in SAB’s online Little Dancers classes, for which no auditions are needed.
 The Fall Session of Little Dancers begins in September and the Winter Session begins in late January.
 Learn More.

 Applicants are evaluated as follows: